-Apart from a brief section outlining the miraculous conception and birth of their Messiah, the coming millennial kingdom of Christ and God's urgent call for Israel to cleanse their idolatrous ways, the prophet Isaiah pronounced God's severe judgements on numerous nations and cities… including his own people.
+Apart from a brief section outlining the miraculous conception and birth of their Messiah, the coming Millennial Kingdom of Christ, and God's urgent call for Israel to cleanse their idolatrous ways, the prophet Isaiah pronounced God's severe judgements on numerous nations and cities… including his own people.

-After many chapters of judgement, we arrive at a lovely section of blessings, where Israel will sing a song of praise to the Lord for His promised kingdom.
+After many chapters of judgement, we arrive at a lovely section of blessings where Israel will sing a song of praise to the Lord for His promised kingdom.
 Judah will celebrate the Rock of Ages and the Lord Himself will rejoice over His redeemed people, with singing.

-It is in the middle of chapter 26 that a remnant of the house of Judah are seen celebrating a future event, when a repentant, redeemed and restored Israel will have been reinstated as God's righteous nation – and set apart unto Him.
+It is in the middle of chapter 26 that a remnant of the house of Judah are seen celebrating a future event, when a repentant, redeemed, and restored Israel will have been reinstated as God's righteous nation – and set apart unto Him.

-They rejoice, in their restored faith in the God of their salvation, on Whom they depend and through Whom comes the perfect peace of God, which confounds all human understanding.
+They rejoice in their restored faith in the God of their salvation, on Whom they depend and through Whom comes the perfect peace of God which confounds all human understanding.

 Because His righteous hand of judgement had been upon the nation, this little remnant sought the Lord diligently, with tears.
-They recognised that God had acted justly and righteously in His dealings with them, but were celebrating the future time of restoration, as they eagerly await for Him to act on their behalf.
+They recognised that God had acted justly and righteously in His dealings with them, but were celebrating the future time of restoration, as they eagerly awaited for Him to act on their behalf.

-In their glorious song they confess that God is faithful and true, and His mercy stretches from one generation to another.
+In their glorious song, they confess that God is faithful and true, and that His mercy stretches from one generation to another.
 He even shows favour to the evil-doer, for His rain falls on the just and the unjust alike, and sinners and saints are warmed by the rays of the same sun.

-But God has promised to save those that trust in Him… and the joyful song of celebration, which the remnant of Judah sang, rejoices with the words: Lord, You will establish peace for us, since You have also performed for us all our works.
+But God has promised to save those that trust in Him… and the joyful song of celebration which the remnant of Judah sang, rejoices with the words: "Lord, You will establish peace for us, since You have also performed for us all our works."

-Even though the nation had been led into apostasy by false gods and were being punished by the God of heaven and earth for their sins, this remnant of Judah confessed that He alone is the only true and living God – and when His plans and purposes are completed He will be glorified for ever and ever.
+Even though the nation had been led into apostasy by false gods and were being punished by the God of heaven and earth for their sins, this remnant of Judah confessed that He alone is the only true and living God – and when His plans and purposes are completed, He will be glorified for ever and ever.